Parent Teacher Organization Mission

 Please join us

-PTO hosts a general meeting on the 2nd Tuesday of each month (except December) in the Parkview library 6:30-7:30pm.
+PTO hosts a general meeting on the 2nd Tuesday of each month (except December and a different date in October on the 15th) in the Parkview library 6:30-7:30pm.
 Meetings include PTO business and a featured speaker.
-Childcare provided in the gym.
+Childcare for grades K through 5th aged kiddos is provided in the gym.

 We also love volunteers!